Emotional Contagion: How Others’ Emotions Affect You

 Which Way Does Emotional Contagion Flow?

 Since there is a synchrony of emotions, the end state suggests that two people in an interpersonal conversation eventually experience the same emotion.
 However, whose emotional state is adopted.
-Daniel Goleman suggests that “when two people interact, the direction of mood transfer is from the one who is more forceful in expressing feelings to the one who is more passive” (2005).
+Daniel Goleman suggests that, “When two people interact, the direction of mood transfer is from the one who is more forceful in expressing feelings to the one who is more passive” (Goleman, 2005).

 The more salient expressions are more likely to be transferred.
-Carolina Herrando and Efthymios Constantinedes wrote, “when someone smiles at us, the natural reaction is to smile back in order to align with the emotion of the other person” (2021).
+Carolina Herrando and Efthymios Constantinides wrote, “When someone smiles at us, the natural reaction is to smile back in order to align with the emotion of the other person” (Herrando & Constantinides, 2021).

 Another contributing factor to the direction of emotional flow is individual sensitivity to emotion.
 Those more sensitive to emotion are more likely to absorb slight micro-expressions, picking up on buried underlying moods.
-Goleman explains that some people are “particularly susceptible to emotional contagion; their innate sensitivity makes their autonomic nervous system (a marker of emotional activity) more easily triggered” (2005, Kindle location: 2,446).
+Goleman explains that some people are “particularly susceptible to emotional contagion; their innate sensitivity makes their autonomic nervous system (a marker of emotional activity) more easily triggered” (Goleman, 2005).

 Intimate Relationships and Emotional Contagion